ottokyt20/project-work-kytomaki-otto/README.md

 javac *.java && java ContactsApp.java
 ```

-Application has an cli-interface, so user inputs data in a command line.
+Application has a command line user interface, so user inputs data in a command line.
 There is a "control panel" in the app, which guides user:

 ```
 Control panel